ApryseSDK/fluent-code-samples/Embedded Java Engine Samples/Basic/Data Source Usage/BasicJson/README.md

 ## Usage
 Use the following steps to build and run the project.

+> Ensure JDK for the project is set to version 1.8

 1. Open the BasicJson directory in your IDE
-2. Ensure project jdk is set to 1.8
 3. Open the WindwardReports.properties file and insert your license key in the "license" property
     1. If you don't have a license key, leave it blank and output will generate with a watermark
 4. In the "Build" dropdown, select "Build"